So, you’ve done it. You’ve found your beautiful girl and you’re ready to adopt!

-Bottom line with all things considered, my general recommendation for a health puppy in a controlled environment is to wait to spay until they reach skeletal maturity (anywhere from 10 months in a small dog to 18-24 months in large to giant breed dogs), but at that point I do recommend spaying primarily in order to prevent breast cancer and pyometra as well as preventing pregnancy.
+Bottom line with all things considered, my general recommendation for a health puppy in a controlled environment is to wait to spay at least until they reach skeletal maturity (anywhere from 10 months in a small dog to 18-24 months in large to giant breed dogs), but at that point I do sometimeS recommend spaying primarily in order to prevent breast cancer and pyometra as well as preventing pregnancy.

 Stay tuned next time for the gentlemen’s edition of Tips for “the snip.”